Cancer, living with - Cancer and social care

 "We can help the families of people suffering from cancer," Danskin says.
 "We realise that it's not just the patient but the whole family that can be affected.
 They may not know as much about the illness as the patient in their family, or they may be worried about the care of the family that will fall to the next of kin.
 We help support families with information and guidance.
 The change in someone's immediate relationships can be huge.
 The husband and wife relationship, for example, can be really different.
 Cancer is our job, we know all about it and exactly what help you can get and where you can get support from."

-- Carers Direct has information, advice and support for carers on all aspects of caring, from financial and legal issues to taking a break from caring and accessing local services.
-Call the free helpline on 0808 802 0202 or ask a question by email.
+- Read the Care and support pages for information, advice and support for carers on all aspects of caring, from financial and legal issues to taking a break from caring and accessing local services.
+Call the Carers Direct helpline on 0300 123 1053.

 - Care attendants.
-Crossroads is an organisation in England and Wales that helps carers by visiting homes and taking over their responsibilities for a while.
+Carers Trust is an organisation in England and Wales that helps carers by visiting homes and taking over their responsibilities for a while.
 Phone 0845 450 0350.

 - Home adaptations.
 Your social worker may be able to refer you to an occupational therapist, who will assess your home and make changes to create a comfortable and practical place to live during your treatment.
 This could mean putting a shower downstairs, adding handrails around the house, or making other adjustments.